 Unfortunately, I felt the same way about God.
 “Thanks, God, I’ve got this from here,” was my other mantra.

-Funny, the more control I took, the more anxious and lost I continued to feel.
+Funny, the more control I take, the more anxious and lost I can feel.

 I now have, thanks to my friend Jill Farmer, a God’s to do list.
 She said that anything big she puts on God’s to do list.
 My list for God is getting longer. :) I put finding my purpose, mission, vision on that list.